 Health Care Fraud, Waste and Abuse

 Estimates show that anywhere from 3 to 10 percent of the nation's health care spending can be attributed to health care fraud.
-Some of the most common examples of fraud, waste and abuse include:

 Phantom billing for unnecessary tests or procedures that were never performed.